Deep within both is an effect that's turning out to be key across almost all mental health.

 Folks...this is the newest edge of research on brain health and you're right in the middle of it.

-Guess what happens when researchers block CB1 activity?
+Guess what happens when researchers block CB1 (the main endocannabinoid receptor in the brain) activity?

 The antidepressant effects and neurogenesis of SSRIs go away.